Sandra Borch: Minister of Agriculture and Food

+2021

 In one of her first cases as minister, Borch stopped the sale of the Løken farm in Volbu, Valdres.
-Borch stated that the ministry would work together with Øystre Slidre municaplity to find a more appropriate ownership and operation of the farm.
+Borch stated that the ministry would work together with Øystre Slidre Municipality to find a more appropriate ownership and operation of the farm.

 Borch accused her predecessor, Olaug Bollestad, to not have dealt with compensation to the agricultural sector properly before the previous government's departure.
 She notably pointed to the budget priority in the state budget that didn't let of any costs to deal with its problems.
 She further stated: "But we must also keep in mind that there are many farmers out there who experience great financial insecurity because they have not been invested in the last eight years".

 On 8 December, she and state secretary Aleksander Øren Heen from the Ministry of the Climate and Environment met with mayors, local representatives and affected traders in surrounding areas of Hardangervidda, affected by a recent wave of scrapie decease.
 Of the meeting, Borch said: "It is demanding to deal with this serious animal disease.
 I am therefore pleased that we have had a good meeting with mayors in the Hardangervidda area, local government and other affected traders.
 It is important for me to listen to their input before the Minister of Climate and the Environment and I soon will decide whether it will be necessary to carry out an extraordinary removal of wild reindeer in the winter of 2021/22".